opengisch/QField-docs/en/fieldwork/search.rst

 GoTo Coordinate
 ---------------
-It is possible to go to Coordinates with the search tool.
+It is possible to go to coordinates with the search tool.

-Tap on the **Coordinates** in the result to go to the Coordinates.
+Tap on the **coordinates** in the result to go to the Coordinates.
 It is always possible to search WGS84 coordinates (*longitude, latitude*) or current map CRS (*x,y*).

 .. image:: ../images/goto_search.webp